Import work items from an Excel file

 | Manufacturer | Text | ||

-| UPC | Text | Universal part code. | |
+| UPC | Text | The universal part code. | |

 | CatalogNum | Text |

-Manufacturer's catalog number. |
+The manufacturer's catalog number. |

 |

-| Size | Text | Overall size or dimensions. | |
+| Size | Text | The overall size or dimensions. | |

-| Color | Text | Item color. | |
+| Color | Text | The item color. | |

-| Finish | Text | Item finish. | |
+| Finish | Text | The item finish. | |

-| ShipWeight | Text | Shipping weight. | |
+| ShipWeight | Text | The shipping weight. | |

-| ShipHeight | Text | Shipping height dimension. | |
+| ShipHeight | Text | The shipping height dimension. | |

-| ShipWidth | Text | Shipping width dimension. | |
+| ShipWidth | Text | The shipping width dimension. | |

-| ShipDepth | Text | Shipping depth dimension. | |
+| ShipDepth | Text | The shipping depth dimension. | |

 | Material Fields | |||

-| MatlConv | Number | If the material cost rate (MatlCostRate) is specified in the spreadsheet, it is
+| MatlConv | Number | If the material cost rate (MatlCostRate) is specified in the spreadsheet, it's

-recommended to also specify the MatlConv, MatlWaste, and MatlUnits columns.
+recommended to specify also the MatlConv, MatlWaste, and MatlUnits columns.

 If the material sell rate column (MatlSellRate) is not included in the spreadsheet as recommended, Sage Construction Management will automatically set the sell rate equal to the material cost rate. |